-3.4 Schedule of Significant Elements: 28 Mornington Terrace (Basement Flat)
+3.4 Schedule of Significant Elements: 55 Mornington Terrace

-- 3.4.1 The following schedules provide guidance on the heritage significance of the grade II listed 28 Mornington Terrace and forms the basis for the assessment of impact that follows in section 4 'Design Statement & Statement of Justification'.
+- 3.4.1 The following schedules provide guidance on the heritage significance of the grade II listed 55 Mornington Terrace and forms the basis for the assessment of impact that follows in section 4 'Design Statement & Statement of Justification'.
 The schedule assesses those elements of the listed buildings that have Evidential, Historic, Aesthetic & Communal value and could be affected by the proposed works. - 3.4.2 Since the scope and extent of the proposed work is limited, the schedule of significance has also been limited to building elements, which directly or indirectly might be considered to be impacted by the proposals.
 The broad grading of significance outlined in point 3.1.4 is used.

 Item No. Element Location Date Heritage Values Significance Description of Assessment of Significance 1 The setting of the heritage asset Mornington Terrace c.
-1843 Evidential, Historic, Aesthetic & Communal Value Significant The setting of 28 Mornington Terrace has a shared or group value with the houses in the terrace building including 53-54, 55-56, The Edinburgh Castle and 58 Mornington Terrace.
+1843 Evidential, Historic, Aesthetic & Communal Value Significant The setting of 55 Mornington Terrace has a shared or group value with the houses in the terrace building including 53-54, 55-56, The Edinburgh Castle and 58 Mornington Terrace.
 The setting comprises views along Mornington Terrace, the view and appearance of the buildings within the townscape, and views across the rail cutting towards Park Village East.

 The setting is also concerned with experiencing Mornington Terrace as part of Camden's Georgian and Victorian townscape.
 External alterations to the building and landscape, unless very carefully executed could have a significant detrimental impact on the perceptual experience of visitors, property owners and the local community.
 In general, changes to the setting should be of a character and style that maintain or enhance the visual and perceptual experience of being in Mornington Terrace.
-Examples of alterations and repair which would enhance the setting include: reinstating railings along the boundary between the houses and roadway footpath; reinstating sections of missing cornice and stucco details on the terraced building, painting the external stucco details, windows and railings in a uniform colour to strengthen the architectural uniformity of the 'Palace-front' façade.
-Installation of external secondary glazing, even on a temporary basis for approximately 10 years would diminish the architectural uniformity and provide a stark contrast to historic fenestration and glazing.
+Examples of alterations and repair which would enhance the setting include: reinstating railings along the boundary between the houses and roadway footpath; reinstating sections of missing cornice and stucco details on the terraced building, painting the external stucco details, windows and railings Examples of alterations and repair which would enhance the setting include: reinstating railings along the boundary between the houses and roadway footpath; reinstating sections of missing cornice and stucco details on the terraced building, painting the external Installation of external secondary glazing, even on a temporary basis for approximately 10 years would diminish the architectural uniformity and provide a stark contrast to historic fenestration and glazing.
 Secondary glazing would give the impression of modern windows being installed and would harm the emotional experience for residents, the local community, and visitors.
 Mornington Terrace is described as a 'Key View' in the Camden Town Conservation Area.
 2 Building Façade Front Elevations c.
-1843 Evidential, Historic & Aesthetic values Significant Front Elevation The front and north return elevation are fine examples of row houses built with architectural uniformity using visually defined, slightly larger central and end blocks within the row to give the impression of a single building.
-The terrace was constructed to a good standard using uniform shaped and coloured yellow London Stock bricks and tuck pointed joints with stucco rustication at ground floor, a continuous balcony at first floor and door and window architraves and pediments
+1843 Evidential, Historic & Significant Front Elevation Aesthetic values The front and north return elevation are fine examples of row houses built with architectural uniformity using visually defined, slightly larger central and end blocks within the